What you need to know about Grants

 This is for first baccalaureate degree students enrolled at least half-time who demonstrate exceptional financial need.
-Funds are limited and awards are made based on the priority consideration deadline.
+Funds are limited and financial aid offers are made based on the priority consideration deadline.

 Florida State Grants

 The Benacquisto Scholarship Program is a merit scholarship for high school graduates who receive recognition as a National Merit® Scholar.
-Eligible scholars will receive an award equal to the institutional cost of attendance for an in-state student minus the sum of Bright Futures and the National Merit® award.
+Eligible scholars will receive an offer equal to the institutional cost of attendance for an in-state student minus the sum of Bright Futures and the National Merit® offer.
 An initial application is not required.